2004-05 End of the Carter Era

 One of the highlights of the season came on March 13 against the Philadelphia 76ers as the Raptors made a franchise and NBA record 21 three-pointers.
 Donyell Marshall tied the NBA record by hitting 12 triples on his own.

 One of the biggest surprises was the play of Matt Bonner.
 The rookie forward became a fan favourite for his hustle, hard work and shooting touch.
 Bonner led all rookies in three-point efficiency (.424) and second in field goal percentage (.533).
 In a home game against the Minnesota Timberwolves, Bonner got into a little mix up with Kevin Garnett and as Bonner left the court after being thrown out the crowd gave him a standing ovation.
-Although Carter was dealt away, Morris Peterson remained the longest serving Raptor and heading into the 2005-006 season he played in 279 consecutive games making him the NBA Iron man.

 The Raptors finished the season 33-49 and they had two first round draft picks in the June draft.
 The Raptors had the seventh pick which was the club’s own and then they had the 16th choice which they received in a trade with Philadelphia.